Thebuilderekes/next-dashboard/README.md

 Here's a breakdown of its components:

-* `import`: Keyword used to import functionalities from another module.
+- `import`: Keyword used to import functionalities from another module.
-* `{ unstable_noStore as noStore }`: Imports the `unstable_noStore` function and renames it to `noStore` for easier usage.
+- `{ unstable_noStore as noStore }`: Imports the `unstable_noStore` function and renames it to `noStore` for easier usage.
-* `from 'next/cache'`: Specifies the module from where we are importing the function.
+- `from 'next/cache'`: Specifies the module from where we are importing the function.
 In this case, it's the `next/cache` module, which provides functions related to data caching in Next.js.
-* `unstable_noStore`: This function is considered "unstable" as it may change in future versions of Next.js.
+- `unstable_noStore`: This function is considered "unstable" as it may change in future versions of Next.js.
 However, it's currently used to disable static rendering and caching for a specific component.

 **Here are some scenarios where you might use `noStore`:**

-* **Fetching data that constantly changes:** If you're fetching data that updates frequently, like live stock prices or social media feeds, you wouldn't want it to be cached as it would become outdated quickly.
+- **Fetching data that constantly changes:** If you're fetching data that updates frequently, like live stock prices or social media feeds, you wouldn't want it to be cached as it would become outdated quickly.
 In such cases, you can use `noStore` to ensure the data is always fetched fresh on every request.
-*
+-
-* **Rendering personalized content:** If you need to render content based on the user's specific information or preferences, static rendering wouldn't be appropriate.
+- **Rendering personalized content:** If you need to render content based on the user's specific information or preferences, static rendering wouldn't be appropriate.
 Here, `noStore` ensures the content is dynamically generated on each request, reflecting the user's specific context.
-*
+-
-* **Server-side components:** When working with server-side components, which allow you to render content on the server for SEO and performance benefits, you might want to disable caching for certain sections that require dynamic updates. `noStore` helps achieve this.
+- **Server-side components:** When working with server-side components, which allow you to render content on the server for SEO and performance benefits, you might want to disable caching for certain sections that require dynamic updates. `noStore` helps achieve this.

 **It's important to remember that using `noStore` can have performance implications:**

-* By opting out of static rendering, you might lose some of the performance benefits Next.js offers for static pages.
+- By opting out of static rendering, you might lose some of the performance benefits Next.js offers for static pages.
-* Frequent data fetches without caching can add additional load on your server.
+- Frequent data fetches without caching can add additional load on your server.

 Therefore, use `noStore` cautiously and only when necessary.
 For static content that doesn't change frequently, relying on Next.js's default caching mechanisms will provide better performance and scalability.

+## Loading

+Next js looks for a component called `loading.tsx` to use as a loading placeholder before content is gotten from the backend.

+- We will set a skeleton for the loading by importing the skleton componet into the `loading.tsx` file.

+### issue

+`loading.tsx` is getting apllied to the pages in invoice and customers

+-Since `loading.tsx` is a level higher than /invoices/page.tsx and /customers/page.tsx in the file system, it's also applied to those pages.

+### Route groups

+We can change this with Route Groups.
+Create a new folder called /(overview) inside the dashboard folder.
+Then, move your `loading.tsx` and `page.tsx` files inside the folder: